Tamara Ecclestone burglary: Italian gang jailed for £26m celebrity raids

 After arriving in London, Mr Vukovic and Jovanovic set up a base at a hotel in Orpington, south-east London, Mr Cray said.

-He told the court that on 1 December Jovanovic burgled the home of Chelsea legend Lampard and his wife Christine while the couple were out.
+He told the court that on 1 December, Jovanovic burgled the home of Chelsea legend Frank Lampard and his wife Christine, while the couple were out.

 More than £60,000 worth of items were stolen, including white-gold Patek Philippe cufflinks, a Cartier pocket watch, two rose-gold ladies' watches and a Mia Lia gold necklace.